-Other than wanting to visit Lake Como one of the main reasons we wanted to come here was to visit Villa Del Balbianello.
+Other than wanting to visit Lake Como one of the main attractions was the Villa Del Balbianello.
 Information about how to get there was very sketchy and we weren’t very confident about how we were going to make it happen.
 We were so lucky to find a really helpful hotel concierge (as it was a Sunday the Tourist Info Centre was closed), who was more than happy to have a chat with us about all the different options we had.

 We soon found ourselves on Como Marina waiting to board a huge ferry that for just 30 Euro (about $43 AUD), would take us on a journey around the entire lake for 1 1/2 hours with our stop at Lenno.

 Our luck continued as the people sitting in front of us had kindly paid for a local tour guide, we advantageously got a free tour and were able to identify some of the villas around the lake owned/occupied by some well known names.

 The Villa on the above right belongs to Sophia Loren.